genaforvena/tikziod-thinking/README.md

 - Each input text is displayed as a separate paragraph, prefixed with "Text 1:", "Text 2:", etc.
 - Words that appear in more than one text are highlighted in bold and assigned a unique typeface.
+- The font size of each word is proportional to its frequency across all texts.
+- More frequent words appear larger, while less frequent words appear smaller.
+- The sizing uses a combination of linear and logarithmic scaling to ensure readability while still representing frequency differences.

+### Interactive Features

+- Common words (those appearing in multiple texts) are clickable.
+When you click on a common word, the page will smoothly scroll to the next occurrence of that word in another text.
+- The target word is briefly highlighted in yellow when scrolled to, making it easy to locate.
-- The varying typefaces make it easy to spot the same word across different texts.
+- You can continue clicking to cycle through all occurrences of the word across different texts.

 ### Tips for Optimal Results